benzhou1/smart-motion.nvim/docs/presets.md

 opts = {
   presets = {
     words = {
-      w = {
+      -- Note: "w" and "b" are the motion names.
+If no trigger_key is provided.
+The name is used -- In all the presets, no trigger_key is provided so the name becomes the trigger key w = {
         map = false, -- Override: Do not automatically map 'w' },